Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: Introduction

 Over the past 25 years, the social psychological literature has successfully integrated some of the computational modeling approaches from cognitive science to address a range of phenomena: causal attribution, stereotypes, attitude formation, impression formation, and personality \citep[e.g.][]{ReadMiller1998,Vallacher2017,Overwalle2007,Smith1996,OrrThrushPlaut2013,MonroeRead2008,Conrey2007attitude}.
 Constraint satisfaction, typically formalized and implemented as a kind of recurrent artificial neural network, holds a strong position in social psychology.
 Not only does it fit past and current understandings of a range of phenomena, it offers a formalization of mechanism \citep[see][]{ReadVanmanMiller1997, Simon2002structural}.
-Computational models of attitude formation and change, the topic of this article, are dominated by the constraint satisfaction formalism \citep[e.g.][]{OrrThrushPlaut2013,MonroeRead2008,orr2014complex,van2005connectionist,Conrey2007attitude,ehret2015modeling,overwalle2005a}.
+Computational models of attitude formation and change are dominated by the constraint satisfaction formalism \citep[e.g.][]{OrrThrushPlaut2013,MonroeRead2008,orr2014complex,van2005connectionist,Conrey2007attitude,ehret2015modeling,overwalle2005a}.

-Recently, a new class of attitude model has come into the fray.
+Over the past decade, constraint satisfaction models and associated attitudinal theory have been re-invigorated in social psychology with the introduction of a new class of attitude model.
 The Causal Attitude Network (\textbf{CAN}) model and close-cousin Attitudinal Entropy (\textbf{AE}) framework, have been cast, in their union, as a novel theoretical approach for understanding attitude formation and change \citep{dalege2016, DalegeBorsboom_2018, DalegevanderMaas2020}\footnote{It is referred to as "new."\citep[see p.
 3, col 1, last paragraph]{dalege2016}}.
 This approach stems from the psychological networks approach that rose to prominence in the clinical psychology literature over the past decade or so \citep{Bringmann2018, Borsboom2017, BorsboomCramer2013, Bringmann2021, Borsboom2008, CramerWaldorpMaasBorsboom2010}.
 For purposes of this article, we will dub this class of attitude model as the CANAE approach or framework or, for simplicity, just CANAE.

 The novelty of CANAE, on the surface, stems from: (i) its use of constructs from statistical physics (e.g., Gibbs and Boltzmann distributions of the configuration space, pseudo-thermodynamic temperature effects), (ii) its use of constructs from network science (e.g., global and local topological properties of the networks)\footnote{Under the umbrella of \textit{psychological networks}}, and (iii) its learning mechanism.